brevia-ai/brevia/README.md

 ## Manual setup

-To perform a manual setup follow these steps:
+To perform a manual setup instead follow these steps:

 * create a new project with `poetry new {your-brevia-project}`
 * install brevia and its dependencies by running `poetry add brevia`, a virtualenv will automatically be created